 nine: Nursing Pads

-You will leak.
-A lot!
-Have these in the house before the baby arrives, because your milk will come in a day or two after you get home from the hospital (give or take, depending on the length of your stay) and that is when you will leak the most!
+Leaks are inevitable—be prepared before your milk comes in.
+Have these in the house before the baby arrives, because your milk will come in a day or two after you get home from the hospital (give or take) and that is when you will leak the most!
 I liked having both disposable ones (that I keep in my purse and diaper bag for “emergencies”) and washable/reusable ones.

 - Disposable: Lansinoh